 3 Under the Interpretation Act 1984 s.
 16(1), a reference to the Regulations for the Conduct of Public Libraries may be read as including a reference to the Library Board (Registered Public Libraries) Regulations 1985.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(g).
 The Regulations for the Conduct of Public Libraries were repealed by the Library Board (Registered Public Libraries) Regulations 1985 r.
 32.

+4 Now known as the Library Board (State Library) Regulations 1956; citation changed (see note under r.
+1).